aneeshk1412/interview-enigma/README.md

-# interview-enigma
+# Interview Enigma
-Repository for all code and design principles I encounter for interviews.
-Everything has a code in C++ and in Python for practice.
+Repository for interview questions (coding and system design).
+Also works as a host for programming idioms I come across.